-ABOUT 150 Jewish, Muslim, Armenian, Aboriginal and Christian students from four north shore schools came together at the Galstaun College in Ingleside last week for the first event of an innovative three-part intercultural program titled "Respect, Understanding and Acceptance".
-Devised by the NSW Jewish Board of Deputies Education Secretariat, the program brings together students from the Galstaun Armenian College, Masada College (a Jewish school), the Australian Islamic College of Sydney and St Paul's Catholic College, Manly.
+In this program, around 150 Jewish, Muslim, Armenian, and Catholic students from four north shore schools came together at the Galstaun College in Ingleside for an innovative three-part intercultural program titled “Respect, Understanding and Acceptance”.
+Devised by the NSW Jewish Board of Deputies Education Secretariat, the program brings together students from the Galstaun Armenian College, Masada College (a Jewish school), the Australian Islamic College of Sydney and St Paul’s Catholic College, Manly.

-The students met for a day of discussion and multimedia performances.
+The students meet for full day workshops that include discussion and multimedia performances.

-Clusters of the RUA program involving other cultural and faith groups will also run in the east and south west of Sydney in 2010.
+Clusters of the RUA program involving other cultural and faith groups also run in the east and south west of Sydney.